sirpaulmcd/sirpaulmcd.github.io/markdown/tutorials-and-cheat-sheets/data-structures-and-algorithms/data-structures.md

 | :--------------: | --------- |
 | O(n) | An array requires one empty slot for every stored value. |

 Note that implementations of dynamic arrays typically increase their size by some factor when they reach capacity.
 As such, when there is space remaining in the array (i.e. the array is under capacity), insertion to the end of the array is `O(1)`.
-When there isn't space and the array must be resized, the time complexity becomes `O(n)` because elements need to be shifted.
+When there isn't space and the array must be resized, the time complexity becomes `O(n)` since `n` values must be copied into a larger storage array.
 Since this operation has scenarios that result in different time complexities, it is said to have an [amortized](https://medium.com/@satorusasozaki/amortized-time-in-the-time-complexity-of-an-algorithm-6dd9a5d38045) time complexity.

+Keep in mind that dynamic arrays simply extend primitive arrays and provide the illusion of resizing.
+Primitive arrays are fixed in size because their data must be physically stored side-by-side in memory such that an index can be established.
+In reality, resizing a dynamic array involves the copying of `n` values from a smaller primitive storage array into a larger primitive storage array.

 ## Linked Lists